timmc/commapps/roles/matrix/README.md

 # Matrix

 A Matrix server, using Dendrite in monolith mode with Postgres.
+Also includes a registration UI (to support gated registration) and an element-web installation that people are redirected to after registration.

 The homeserver is `https://matrix.appux.com` but users are `NAME@appux.com`.